 Our talent and compensation committee consists of Mss.
-Peacock and Mathew and Messrs.
+Mathew and Peacock and Messrs.
 Parasnis and Seibel, with Ms. Mathew serving as chair.
-Mr. Parasnis was appointed to the talent and compensation committee in March 2022.
 Each member of the talent and compensation committee meets the requirements for independence for talent and compensation committee members under the listing standards of Nasdaq.
 Each member of our talent and compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended ("Exchange Act"), or Rule 16b-3.
 Our talent and compensation committee is responsible for, among other things:

-- reviewing, approving, and determining, or making recommendations to our board of directors regarding, the compensation of our executive officers, including our Chief Executive Officer; - administering our equity compensation plans; - · reviewing, approving, and administering incentive compensation and equity compensation plans; - reviewing and approving our overall compensation philosophy; - making recommendations regarding non-employee director compensation to our full board of directors; and - reviewing our human capital management disclosures and activities, including assisting our board with matters related to talent acquisition, management and development, employee engagement, and diversity and inclusion.
+- reviewing, approving, and determining, or making recommendations to our board of directors regarding, the compensation of our executive officers, including our Chief Executive Officer; - reviewing, approving, and administering incentive compensation and equity compensation plans; - reviewing and approving our overall compensation philosophy; - making recommendations regarding non-employee director compensation to our full board of directors; and - reviewing our human capital management disclosures and activities, including assisting our board with matters related to talent acquisition, management and development, employee engagement, and diversity and inclusion.

 Our talent and compensation committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
 A copy of the charter for our talent and compensation committee is available on our website at investors.dropbox.com.
-During 2022, our talent and compensation committee held four meetings.
+During 2023, our talent and compensation committee held four meetings.